joe-editor/joe/docs/hacking.md

 If A-Z is be represented, then first is 65 and last is 90.
 If just the number zero is to be represented, then first and last are both 48.

 An array of these represents a set.
-If array is sorted, you can use a binary search to determine if a character belongs to a set.
+If the array is sorted, you can use a binary search to determine if a character belongs to a set.
 Two functions supporting this are provided: